 One of the most important places on the Costa degli Dei map is Capo Vaticano.
 This exceptional area is characterised by beaches hidden between rocks, best accessed from the sea.
 Grotticelle, one of the most beautiful beaches in the area, offers spectacular views of azure waters and surrounding rock formations.
 It is worth visiting the belvedere behind the lighthouse, which offers views of Sicily and the Stromboli volcano.

 Tropea, often called the jewel of Calabria, is a town known for the Basilica of Santa Maria dell'Isola, perched on a cliff overlooking the sea.
 It is the perfect place for romantic strolls and exploring charming streets full of local shops and restaurants.
 Tropea also makes an excellent base for Vespa scooter trips or longer routes that allow you to fully appreciate the charm of the Calabrian coast.
-The town's urban fabric, where houses appear to grow directly from sandstone, is unique on a European scale.
+In the old town, look out for the red onion of Tropea – Cipolla Rossa di Tropea Calabria has held IGP status since 2008 and is renowned for its mild, sweet flavour.
+It most commonly appears in salads, panini, fish dishes and as confettura di cipolla.

 Another point worth visiting is Pizzo, known for the unique Tartufo di Pizzo dessert, best sampled at the iconic Bar Dante.
 The town also hides the historic Castello Murat and the mysterious Piedigrotta Church, a chapel carved in tuff by sailors in the 17th century.
-The town offers many activities for adventure lovers, such as snorkelling, fishing and paragliding over the coastline.
+The town offers many activities for sea lovers, such as snorkelling and fishing.

 Northern and Central Coastal Segment – From Pizzo to Zambrone

 Exploring the Coast of the Gods is best started from the north, where Pizzo captivates with its defensive architecture and Spiaggia della Marina beach.
 Near Briatico, one can admire the ruins of Saracen towers, including the famous La Rocchetta, which once guarded residents against pirates.
-A particularly special place is Sant'Irene, where a Roman fish-breeding pool carved in limestone can be found.
+A particularly special place is Sant'Irene, where the remains of a Roman piscina, a fish-breeding pool, can be found.

 Continuing south, we reach Zambrone, which hides Marinella di Zambrone, known as Paradiso del Sub (Diver's Paradise).
 This is a wild cove surrounded by Mediterranean vegetation, reached via a steep path from the railway station.
 A distinctive landmark is Scoglio del Leone, a rock whose shape resembles a resting lion.

 In Parghelia, Michelino Beach awaits – one of the most beautiful beaches in Italy, requiring a descent of over 200 steps.
 The absence of bars and rental facilities means blissful silence reigns here, ideal for those seeking authentic contact with nature.
-The waters around Parghelia abound in corals and rare fish species, making snorkelling an exceptional experience.
+The water here can be very clear, and in calm conditions it is easy to spot typical coastal fish of the Tyrrhenian Sea.

 Water Sports – Discovering Activities on the Waters of Costa degli Dei

 Costa degli Dei is a paradise for water sports enthusiasts drawn to the extraordinary combination of beautiful beaches and crystal-clear Tyrrhenian Sea waters.
 Beaches such as Tropea and Capo Vaticano are particularly popular among windsurfing and kitesurfing enthusiasts.
-Numerous sports schools, such as Tropea Surf School, offer lessons and professional equipment.
+In season there are local lesson and equipment hire options, though it is worth checking availability on the spot.

 For those preferring calmer forms of activity, Parghelia and Zambrone create ideal conditions for paddleboarding (SUP) and kayaking.
-Ricadi and Nicotera attract sailing and parasailing enthusiasts, offering not only infrastructure but also flights above the blue expanse.
+Ricadi and the southern part of the coast attract sailing enthusiasts and those who enjoy calm cruises along the bays.
 Windsurfing lesson prices range from 50 to 80 euros, and underwater visibility reaching 30 metres favours diving.

 Ecological Initiatives on the Coast of the Gods – Preserving Calabria's Natural Beauty

 Steps have also been taken to preserve marine ecosystems, promoting sustainable fishing and ecological education for tourists.
 Collaboration with local organisations supports waste separation, which directly benefits marine fauna.
-Particular emphasis is placed on monitoring water quality near Marinella di Zambrone and Tropea.
+In practice, much also depends on the everyday choices of visitors – from taking rubbish away to avoiding straying off marked paths.

 An important element of these initiatives is also the promotion of responsible tourism through the introduction of protected zones.
 Local authorities are developing infrastructure that minimises human impact on the environment, ensuring beaches remain clean.
 Thanks to this, the most beautiful corners of Calabria preserve their biodiversity and natural splendour for future generations.